To consider an application by Mr A

 • The safeguarding of vulnerable persons

-• The public can be confident in using licensed vehicles.
+• The public have confidence in using licensed vehicles.

 The Licensing Officer presented a written report on an application received from Mr A for a hackney carriage/private hire driver's licence.
-The Sub-committee was asked to consider the application in accordance with the DBS record, the guidelines on relevant criminal offences and convictions, the report of the DVLA as well as the applicant's personal statement which was part of his application form.
-It was reported that there were no convictions on the DBS report but a notice on the driving licence as a result of receiving 7 points.
-The Licensing Authority recommended that the Sub-committee approved the application.
+The Sub-committee was requested to consider the application in accordance with the DBS record, the guidelines on criminal offences and relevant convictions, as well as the medical certificate, the applicant's personal statement and references.
+The Licensing Authority had recommended that the Sub-committee should refuse the application.

-RESOLVED that the applicant was a fit and proper person to be issued with a hackney/private hire vehicle driver's licence from Gwynedd Council.
+RESOLVED that the applicant was a fit and proper person to be issued with a hackney/private hire vehicle driver's licence from Cyngor Gwynedd.

 In reaching its decision, the Sub-committee considered the following:

-· The requirements of 'Gwynedd Council's Licensing Policy for Hackney Carriages and Private Hire Vehicles'
+· The requirements of 'Cyngor Gwynedd's Licensing Policy for Hackney Carriages and Private Hire Vehicles'

-· The Licensing Department's report, together with the DBS statement and the DVLA's report
+· The Licensing Department's report, the DBS statement and the DVLA's report

 Specific consideration was given to the following matters: